 5. Amplify what works.
 This idea comes from Andy Rachleff of Weathfront via Patrick O'Shaughnessy of The Investor's Field Guide: simply, that you learn far more from success than from failure, and that you should use success as a compass.
 When I first started "Downtown Depot," I had a segment called "What's Happening Here?” where listeners could submit an address and I'd interview the property owner about her plans for future development.
 While I thought it was a great segment, there was very little audience participation; I'd usually have to drum up an address on my own when the whole point was to get suggestions from the community.
 I scrapped it after a few episodes.
 On the other hand, I had a number of listeners comment that they wanted more "hard news" from the program, so I now start every show with "The Word on the Street," where I distill the news of the past two weeks into a few prime highlights.
 This has been very well received, and gathering the interviews is one of my favorite pre-production tasks.
 Bottom line: if something is working, then more of that thing (or a better version of it) is likely to work too.
 A better version of a failure will still probably fail.

 6. Don't expect anything in return.
 I've heard from listeners who ask about my plan for "Downtown Depot,” or wonder when I'm going to monetize WacoBusinessNews.com.
 I can honestly say that I haven't planned that far ahead.
-My only goal right now is to learn as possible from the change-makers in our city and to authentically share their stories.
+My only goal right now is to learn as much as possible from the change-makers in our city and to authentically share their stories.
 I don't expect to gain anything from my guests other than knowledge and the chance for a deeper relationship.
 My hope is that I'll be able to continue telling tales of our town for years to come.